 Are you wondering how to spray paint your Christmas tree?
 You’re in the right place!
 We’re going to show you how to spray paint an elegant rose gold Christmas tree as well as how to make a DIY white Christmas tree with silver accents.
 You’ll see how to create the look of a flocked Christmas tree using white spray paint.

-We hope you love this latest Crafternoon activity in our ongoing sponsored partnership with Testors.com.
+We hope you love this Crafternoon activity in our ongoing sponsored partnership with Testors.com.

-Today we are thrilled to host our third Testors Christmas Crafternoons activity to show you how to spray paint a Christmas tree.
+Last year, we created this Testors Christmas Crafternoons activity to show you how to spray paint a Christmas tree.
 It’s been such a hit that we are sharing it again.

 Decorating Christmas trees can be expensive!
 Most artificial trees cost a bundle and if you purchase fancy ornaments, you’ll really be spending a lot of money.